In my video, I introduce you to the ABC Analysis and the Pareto principle that you can use to optimize your inventory management and logistics.

-You can download the Excel ABC Method presented above with 500 articles on this link
+You can download the Excel ABC Analysis presented above with more than 500 articles on this link.

-One of the defects of the ABC method (each tool has its qualities and defects) is that it does not take into account the volatility of sales or consumption.
-It is then necessary to turn to an ABC XYZ classification.
+One of the disadvantage of the ABC method is that it does not take into account the volatility of sales or consumption.
+It is then necessary to use the ABC XYZ classification.

-The ABC XYZ classification thus provides a framework for developing and refining inventory management strategies by classifying products according to their sales volume (ABC) but also according to their uncertainties (XYZ).
+The ABC XYZ classification provides a framework for defining inventory management strategies, by classifying products according to their sales volume (ABC) but also according to their uncertainties (XYZ).
 Your procurement strategy will then be different according to this new classification to optimize your stock and customer service rate.

 Founder of AbcSupplyChain | Supply Chain Expert | 15 years experience in 6 different countries –> Follow me on LinkedIn